nixworks/public/news/2016/12/3/index.md

 ##### Murder of Maria Ladenburger
 ### [German police arrested a 17-year-old asylum seeker from Afghanistan in the rape and murder case of Maria L. in Freiburg while a similar case nearby is still under investigation. ](/news/2016/12/3/german-police-arrested-a-17-year-old-asylum-seeker-from-afghanistan-in-the-rape-and-murder-case-of-maria-l-in-freiburg-while-a-similar-case.md)
-_Context: Freiburg, Afghan, Murder of Maria Ladenburger_
+_Context: Afghan, Freiburg, Murder of Maria Ladenburger_

 ##### 2016 United States presidential election recounts
 ### [Jill Stein, the 2016 presidential candidate for the Green Party, withdraws her lawsuit in the Commonwealth Court of Pennsylvania for a statewide recount of votes in Pennsylvania due to the cost. ](/news/2016/12/3/jill-stein-the-2016-presidential-candidate-for-the-green-party-withdraws-her-lawsuit-in-the-commonwealth-court-of-pennsylvania-for-a-state.md)
-_Context: Green Party of the United States, Jill Stein, 2016 United States presidential election recounts, Pennsylvania, Commonwealth Court of Pennsylvania_
+_Context: Jill Stein, Pennsylvania, Commonwealth Court of Pennsylvania, 2016 United States presidential election recounts, Green Party of the United States_

 ##### Dakota Access Pipeline protests
 ### [Groups of U.S. military veterans join the protest as human shields against possible clashes between demonstrators and law enforcement when the United States Army Corps of Engineers' eviction deadline expires on Monday.
 They are building barracks for shelter in North Dakota's winter weather. ](/news/2016/12/3/groups-of-u-s-military-veterans-join-the-protest-as-human-shields-against-possible-clashes-between-demonstrators-and-law-enforcement-when-t.md)